kryoz/llama-strix-halo/README.md

 This note describes how to configure step by step local high-performance LLM setup with fresh install of Ubuntu Server 24.04 LTS and llama.cpp.

-Before you proceed you MUST configure BIOS settings in graphics section to dedicate MINIMUM amount of RAM to GPU in UMA_SPECIFIED section.
+Before you proceed **you MUST configure BIOS** settings in graphics section to dedicate MINIMUM amount of RAM to GPU in UMA_SPECIFIED section.
 Some systems allow to select 512Mb, some 2Gb.

+Also for more predictable CPU threads aligning disable SMT (hyper-threading).

 Login to your shell then let's install repo for the newest kernels
 ```bash